Valdde/valdde.github.io/index.markdown

 # Does the placement of the traffic signs cause the tickets?

 When looking at the map describing the distribution of parking fines in Helsinki, most of the top 10 locations have reached the statistics thanks to the parking area located at the spot.
 However, two particular address catches the eye: Mikonkatu 15 and Salomonkatu 19.
 There are no large parking area connected with these addresses.
 Mikonkatu 15 is located next to central railwaystation and the large number of tickets is probably explained by that.
 However, Salomonkatu 19 catches the eye.
 There is no parking area located there and it seems strange how big amount of tickets are coming from such as small street.
 After research, it turns out that parking at Salomonkatu 19 is completely prohibited.
-The most common reason for parking ticket is thus not obeying the no-parking zone traffic sign (4 946 between 2014 and 2022).The question is whether it is really the case that so many people park on the street on purpose or whether some other factor affects the matter
+The most common reason for parking ticket is thus not obeying the no-parking zone traffic sign (4 946 between 2014 and 2022).The question is whether it is really the case that so many people park on the street on purpose or whether some other factor affects the matter.

 ![Salomonkatu_19](/Salomonkatu_19.png)
 Salomonkatu 19.
 Parking forbidden sign on the right side of the rode.
 These car owners may be in for a unpleasant suprise...